 After you do your networking, you can go one step further and provide marketing materials that the PCP or ENT can give to their patients.

 The key here is making sure all marketing materials are clear on why the patient needs help from an audiologist and building trust that you're their best option.
-It can take a huge burden off the doctor from having to be a salesperson and gives you peace of mind that your message is always being delivered.
+It can take a huge burden off the doctor from having to be a salesperson and it also gives you a peace of mind that your message is always being delivered.

 As you can tell, a majority of our marketing strategies for audiologists are centered on education.